LeeNyoungwoo/UncertainDialogue_Evaluation/README.md

-# UncertainDialogue_evaluation
+# Evaluation for Generated Negatives
-An evaluation system for uncertain dialogue dataset
+An evaluation system for generated negatives